Despite running big and almost having a baggy appearance, we do like how the Nuuk fits.

 The hood is slightly oversized and lined with fleece.
 We found it very comfortable in cold weather.
 Having fleece in the hood makes it even more comfortable compared to a jacket that is lined with nylon or polyester, like the Arc'teryx Patera.
 We enjoyed slipping our hands into the exterior fleece-lined pockets that sat right by our ribs.
 On cold days this was very nice and it did a good job of keeping our core warm as well.

-Despite running big, an adjustable cinched waist that allows us to make the jacket more form-fitting.
+Despite running big, there is an adjustable cinched waist that allows us to make the jacket more form-fitting.
 If you are looking for a tighter fit, we suggest ordering a size down.

 This is a classic winter parka you could expect to see in Switzerland or Canada.
 Reaching just above our knee, we liked how simple, yet sophisticated its style is.
 The outer shell is smooth, with minimal exterior stitching, making it look sleek, yet durable.
 There are six exterior pockets that blend in so well that we almost missed a couple, that's how sleek this jacket is.
 It can easily be dressed up for a night on the town with its stylish faux fur ruff around the hood, or you can remove it to give it a sporty vibe for running errands.
 This jacket is practical, warm, and will turn heads left and right.